Beta(0,0) which does not exist as the Beta's shape parameters must be positive

 Note the plots below show the distributions above with an additional third parameter set to 1.
 This is equivalent to the more standard Beta parameterization with only two shape parameters.

-When s is small (or close to n by reflection) the classical and Bayesian with Beta(0,0) prior give the widest distribution.
+When the Binomial success s is small (or close to n by reflection) the classical and Bayesian with Beta(0,0) prior give the widest distribution.
 The Bayesian with Beta(1,1) prior gives an estimate closer to 0.5, the Bayesian with Beta(0,0) prior gives an estimate the furthest away from 0.5, and the classical and Bayesian with Beta(0.5,0.5) prior lie in between.

 The classical and Bayesian with Beta(0.5,0.5) prior give very similar results for n>9 and 0<s<n.
 All methods tend to the same result as n gets large, and tend more quickly to the same result as s approaches n/2.
 The Bayesian method with Beta(0,0) prior only works for 0<s<n.